For non-urgent police enquiries call 101 or in an emergency always call 999

 If you have concerns for someone's welfare and believe they may be in immediate danger, or at risk, contact the police to report this on 999.

-If you have concerns for someone who is having suicidal thoughts, help can be obtained from NHS.
+If you have concerns for someone who is having suicidal thoughts, or struggling with their mental health, help can be obtained by visiting the NHS website or by calling 111.

 If your concern is regarding domestic abuse, you are able to report this online to the police, here.